SergiyStoyan/CliverRoutines/README.md

 ## Overview
 A cross-platform C# lib providing generally used routines:
-- settings engine which replaces standard Visual Studio application settings;
+- application settings engine which replaces the Visual Studio application settings routine;
 - logging with multi-threading and session support;
 - auxiliary routines;